til gärtner

 My work focuses on computational modelling of complex material behaviour—nonlinear responses, rate effects, multi‑scale interactions, and transient phenomena.
 I combine classical mechanics with advanced numerical methods and tie simulations to experiments to keep them sound, aiming for predictive tools that are accurate and performant under fast and violent loading in protective applications.

-I recently obtained my PhD in Computational Mechanics from Delft University of Technology in collaboration with TNO.
-Before that I studied Mechanical Engineering at TU Darmstadt and Virginia Tech, and completed my Master’s at TU Darmstadt in 2020.
+I recently earned my Ph.D. in computational mechanics from Delft University of Technology, in collaboration with TNO.
+Prior to that, I studied mechanical engineering at TU Darmstadt and Virginia Tech and completed my master’s degree at TU Darmstadt in 2020.

 selected publications